m-laube/am10.sg10/README.md

 - timeline of important breakthroughs
 - analyze how "Firsts" are distributed over categories (i.e. Politics, Education & Science, ...)
 - visualise how historic events (Civil War, Civil Rights Movement, ...) impacted African-American society
+- augment the data and run geospatial analyses (where happend the breakthroughs?, ...)
+- augment the data and run analyses by gender